How to get into the tech industry

 "Over time, I found that I was hungry to learn more about the technology, pushing the boundaries past the 'norm' of what our product supported and that I truly enjoyed solving problems," Beavers says.
 "This led me to take the next step in technology as a sales engineer.
 As a sales engineer, I was challenged to understand the intricacies not only of our platform but of the IT world and with that came the opportunity for certifications, like ITIL 4."

-- Software and web developers are considered the largest and fasting growing category of jobs in tech.
+Software and web developers are considered the largest and fasting growing category of tech careers.

-A job in tech means embracing constant learning
+A new career in tech means embracing constant learning

 For Nikola Baldikov, digital marketing manager at Brosix, you need to embrace a mindset of constant learning and development if you want to get into the tech industry.
-Fortunately, there are plenty of ways to develop your IT skills, from pursuing an online certification to earning a bachelor’s in computer science.
+Fortunately, there are plenty of ways to develop your IT skills, from pursuing an online certification to earning a bachelor's in computer science and continuing with ad hoc online courses.

 For many, however, it's all about identifying a particular niche within the tech industry and then becoming an expert in it.
 Jennifer Curry, SVP of product and technology at IT infrastructure solutions provider INAP suggests finding certifications currently trending on job boards and evaluating what it would take from a time and financial perspective to obtain them.